mljar/mercury/README.md

 ## Mercury with your notebooks

-To run Mercury with your notebook please execute:
+To run Mercury with your notebook, please execute the following:

 ```
 mercury run